The short answer is no.

 You see, the point is not to memorize any particular one of these sentences.

-Rather, your goal is to acquire the structure underlying a group of sentences — such as X (is) — so you can independently recycle that structure later on to express new ideas.
+Rather, your goal is to acquire the structure underlying a group of sentences so you can independently recycle that structure later on to express your own ideas.

 In other words: